 - Cross-document consistency checks — If the same party name appears in 50 documents, do all extractions match?

-Stage 6: Output to Database or Spreadsheet
+Stage 6: Output to Database, Schedule or Matter System

 What Good Extraction Looks Like